mitchallen/nodejs-hello-world/README.md

 A single file nodejs server
 --

-This simple package was created to simplify the verification of a nodejs install and port availability
+This package was created to simplify the verification of a nodejs install and port availability.

 ## Installation